 9) Don’t Underestimate the Power of Water

-Just like with humans, water plays a huge role for your dog, 70% of their body weight is water!
-And while food is important, water is equally as important.
+Just like with humans, water plays a huge role for your dog; 70% of their body weight is water!
+And while food is essential, water is equally as important.

-Make sure their bowl always has water in it and don’t assume that tap water will be fine for them.
-If traveling, make sure you bring water from home as taps in the outside world can cause stomach upsets.
+Ensure their bowl always has water in it and don’t assume that tap water will be fine for them.
+If traveling, bring water from home as taps in the outside world can cause stomach upsets.

 10) Feeding Bones to Your German Shepherd?